 Types of Kutcha houses

-Depending upon the kutcha house materials used, there are different types of kutcha house.
-However, they constitute a semi pucca or a kaccha house example, running the risk of destruction owing to floods, cyclones, earthquakes and other natural disasters and security threats due to crime.
+Depending upon the materials used, there are different types of kutcha houses.
+However, they run a risk of getting damaged owing to floods, cyclones, earthquakes and other natural disasters and security threats due to crime.

 know about: artificial grass wall